sanjay920/UFO_OCR_image-captioning/TikaVision/README.md

 5) In another terminal make sure that tika vision and caption dockers are running and the endpoints are accessible

-Step 1: First extract the classes for each url and write it into a csv.
+<b>Step 1:</b> First extract the classes for each url and write it into a csv.

 Columns - Classes, URL, Case_ID